OpenSourceEconomics/respy/doc/source/installation.rst

 Test Suite
 ----------

-Regardless how you end up installing ``respy``, please make sure that all is working properly by running our test suite using ``pytest``.
+Regardless how you end up installing the package, please make sure that all is working properly by running our test suite using ``pytest``.

 .. code-block:: bash